-The North Central Library District employs a district consultant who is a liaison to the Office of Commonwealth Libraries, and is a resource for library directors, system administrators, boards, municipal officers and other interested individuals and groups.
+The North Central Library District employs a district consultant who is a liaison to the Office of Commonwealth Libraries, and is a resource for library directors, system administrators, boards, municipal officials and other interested individuals and groups.
 The district consultant helps orient new library directors, helps libraries through the strategic planning process, provides information and resources of interest to boards and directors, provides continuing education opportunities, and makes periodic visits to member libraries, among other duties.
-The district center also employs a technology consultant who helps libraries assess and plan for technology services and develops technology training for library staff.
-The District Center employs a part time youth services consultant who participates in statewide initiatives and develops continuing education opportunities for youth services.
+The District Center employs a full-time youth services consultant who participates in statewide initiatives, develops continuing education opportunities, and who works directly with libraries to improve services to children and young adults.

 The District Center provides access to thousands of electronic books and audios through eBranch2Go, powered by Overdrive.
+You may know this as Libby.
 All district member libraries have access to eBranch2Go through their web sites.
 The District Center manages website development and maintenance for each interested member library through a third party partner.
-The District Center provides postage paid interlibrary loan to all district members as well as cataloging expertise.
+The District Center provides postage paid interlibrary loan to all district members as well as collection development expertise.
 Contact the district consultant for more information on district services.
 (See appendix for District Contact Information).